AdithyaNarayan101/adithyanarayan101.github.io/docs/_posts/2024-12-25-Color-Science.markdown

                     <div id="result"></div>

                     <p> Here's a demo to give a sense of what the experiment was like.
-Disclaimer!
-Just like in the color-matching demo, this is NOT the actual test.
+Disclaimer: just like in the color-matching demo, this is NOT the actual test.
 We can't perform the test for tetrachromacy using normal display monitors because they only have three types of phosphors.</p>

                     <p>In this <a href = "https://jov.arvojournals.org/article.aspx?articleid=2191517&fbclid=IwAR0CAFPh69vVRaHpwybsCUfZg144foBu_GGTcjEMOdLvB-iAPJTFScAJkSw">Journal of Vision paper from 2010</a>, Jordan and colleagues found that only one of the twenty four obligate carriers they studied was actually able to discriminate between lights that are totally identical to trichromats.
 Below is a plot of the mean errors in the Rayleigh Discrimination task as a function of mixture ratio.
 Error rates increased for intermediate ratios for most participants.
 But see the open circles -- subject cDa29 -- they had no trouble doing this task which stumped the rest of them.</p>
                     <p><img src="/assets/color_science_figs/tetrachromat_data.png" style="width:700px;" alt = 'Data from Tetrachromacy test study'></p>